PCD AGM and Q&A – 27th June 2020 (online)

 All posters entered can be viewed here.

 Your Questions Answered

 We concluded the event with a Q&A session with doctors, physios, nurses and more from our medical community working across the four specialist centres.
 We would like to pass on a huge thanks to all of the medical professionals who gave up their Saturday morning to contribute to this; we all found it very useful indeed.
-We will upload a full list of the questions and answers to this section shortly.
+A full list of the questions and answers can be found here.